 \subsection{Social norm-based federation formation}

 Existing FL client selection approaches are mostly designed from the perspective of the FL server.
 The monopoly assumption implies that clients are not able to choose alternative servers.
-In order to support the emergence of more realistic FL-based data exchange marketplaces to emerge, future research works should consider the interests of FL servers and FL clients.
-The field of social norm formation \cite{Savarimuthu-et-al:2011} can be leveraged to study how FL clients can form collective opinions about FL servers (i.e., the task requesters) so that they can persuade servers to provide equitable treatment.
-This development will motivate FL servers to improve their perceived reputations \cite{Yu-et-al:2013} among the clients.
+In order to support the emergence of more realistic FL-based data exchange marketplaces to emerge, future research works should consider the interests of servers and clients.
+The field of social norm formation \cite{Savarimuthu-et-al:2011} can be leveraged to study how clients can form collective opinions about servers (i.e., the task requesters) so that they can persuade them to provide equitable treatment.
+This development will motivate FL servers to improve their perceived reputations \cite{Yu-et-al:2013} among clients.